Bible translations into Italian: Early translations

+A translation produced by Benedictine prior Massimo Teofilo in 1552 is sometimes claimed as a Protestant version: however Masi was acquitted of a heresy accusation and remained a monk in Italy till his death.

 The most used Catholic Bible translation in Italian before the 1971 CEI edition was that of Archbishop Antonio Martini.
 It was published from 1769 to 1771 (New Testament) and 1776 to 1781 (Old Testament), and it was formally approved by the papacy.
-It consists of parallel columns of Latin Vulgate and Italian with long and detailed notes based mainly on the Church Fathers writings.
+It consists of parallel columns of Latin Vulgate and Italian with long and detailed notes based mainly on the Church Fathers' writings.
 The translation is based on the Vulgate checked with the original Greek and Hebrew texts (Martini was assisted in interpreting the Old Testament by a rabbi).
 It also includes a list of the main textual variants for each book.
 In the 1870 edition, the notes were rewritten and shortened.

-From 1858–1860 the Jewish Samuel David Luzzatto translated part of the Old Testament into Italian.
+From 1858 to 1860 the Jewish Samuel David Luzzatto translated part of the Old Testament into Italian.

 Translations since the 20th century

 Major Bible editions published since the 20th century include: